SerQuicky/portfolio/README.md

 # Software developer portfolio

-This is a software developer portfolio example that showcases your experiences, skills and projects.
+This is a software developer portfolio example written in TypeScript with the web-framework Angular, that showcases your experiences, skills and projects.

+The application does not have an backend, all the content is currently static.

 Live preview under: https://www.google.com